 There have been many attempts to bring Shakespeare’s texts to children, beginning with Lamb’s Tales.
-However, modern children find an eighteenth century narrative style inaccessible.
-Subsequent efforts to present Shakespeare to children have been updated versions of that narrative style of story telling.
-Modern children don’t relate to that style of book – they demand something immediate, where they can enter the world of the text, ‘see’ the settings, ‘hear’ the characters speak, and feel their emotions, just as they do when they read the novels of their favourite children’s authors.
-Our Shakespeare for Kids series makes the Bard immediately accessible to children in that way.
+However, most children today find an eighteenth century narrative style inaccessible.
+Subsequent efforts to present Shakespeare to children have been updated versions of that narrative style of story telling, which children struggle to relate – they demand something immediate, where they can enter the world of the text, ‘see’ the settings, ‘hear’ the characters speak, and feel their emotions, just as they do when they read the novels of their favourite children’s authors.
+Our Shakespeare for Kids series makes the Bard immediately accessible to children in that way:

 Hamlet for Kids >>